What’s the difference between marketing and sales? Maybe you always thought your marketing is suppose to increase sales. But is that true?

 My first job after grad school was in Business Development (code for Sales).
-I had to do several — not so fun — things around selling, like looking at a long spreadsheet of contacts to either cold-call or cold-email.
+I had to do several tasks around selling, like looking at a long spreadsheet of contacts to either cold-call or cold-email.
 And while I hated it at the time, it gave me a new perspective on the difference between the two (sales and marketing).

-There’s often a reason why these are separate teams in bigger businesses.
+There’s often a reason why these are separate teams in business.
 They often involve a different approach or strategy.

-Marketing is all about that long-term relationship and I love that one of the Mastermind-ers said, “I kind of think of them like a dating app.
+Marketing is all about that long-term relationship and I love this analogy a coaching client once said, “I kind of think of them like a dating app.
 Marketing is all about swiping, reading the bios, seeing if there’s a connection, going on a second date.
 And the sales part is the actual…hook up.”

-And because marketing is a long-term relationship, that means it may take several months to “see results.”
+And because marketing is a long-term relationship, that means it may take several months to “see results” or see those sales that you’re anxiously expecting.
 Often bigger businesses don’t want to spend all that time on marketing so they go straight to outbound sales (i.e cold calling or cold emailing).